-Founded in 1611, Charterhouse is one of the UK’s leading independent boarding schools, providing a first class education for boys and girls aged 13-18.
+Founded in 1611, Charterhouse is one of the UK’s leading independent boarding and day schools, providing an outstanding education for boys and girls aged 13-18.
 The School is set within a beautiful and inspiring 250-acre campus, conveniently located close to London and within 50 minutes of Heathrow and Gatwick airports.

 Address: Charterhouse, Godalming, Surrey GU7 2DX

 Fees: Per term (2020-21) – Boarding £13,565; Day £11,210

 Entrance Procedure: 13+ entry – Children need to be registered by 1 October, when they are in their year six, prior to taking the ISEB pre-test.
 A quarter of the places are reserved for children to take the entrance assessments when they are in their year seven.

 Sixth-form – Charterhouse welcomes over 100 new pupils into the sixth-form each year.
 Registrations open in the spring term of the year prior to entry.

 Full details on the Admissions processes are available on the school website: www.charterhouse.org.uk/admissions.

 Prospective parents and their children are warmly invited to visit Charterhouse to meet the Headmaster and his staff.
 Full details on the admissions processes are available on the school website: www.charterhouse.org.uk/admissions.